-1.)
-Administrative Safeguards: These safeguards outline documentation processes, roles and responsibilities, training requirements, and data maintenance.
+Administrative Safeguards outline documentation processes, roles and responsibilities, training requirements, and data maintenance.
 Typically Administrative Safeguards are used to define and ensure the following two safeguards are implemented properly.

 The goal of these safeguards is to ensure that ePHI is properly secured against all forms of unauthorized access, regardless of whether the data is at rest or in transit.
 The rule was designed to be flexible to cover all aspects of security without requiring specific technologies or procedures to be implemented.
 Companies are required to conduct frequent risk assessments in order to identify potential threats to PHI and then adopt appropriate procedures.